khushpanchal/Ketch/README.md

 # About Ketch

-Ketch is simple, powerful, customisable file downloader library for Android built entirely in Kotlin.
+Ketch is a simple, powerful, customisable file downloader library for Android built entirely in Kotlin.
 It simplifies the process of downloading files in Android applications by leveraging the power of WorkManager.
 Ketch guarantees the download irrespective of application state.

 <p align="center">
   <img height="500" alt = "High level design" src=https://raw.githubusercontent.com/khushpanchal/Ketch/master/assets/Sample_app.png >